-- Store your machine correctly, preferably in a protective case
+- Store your machine properly, preferably in a protective case

-- Complete regular maintenance, including visual checks of cables and brushes
+- Complete regular maintenance including general cleaning of machine, visual check of cables & brushes

-- replace if worn or damaged

-- Always ensure a machine comes to a full stop before switching between forward and reverse
+- Always ensure the machine is fully stopped before switching between forward and reverse.

-- Leave machines exposed to adverse weather conditions for prolonged periods
+- Leave machine exposed to adverse weather conditions for prolonged periods.

-- Over stress machine by installing incorrect diameter or length of ground screws
+- Overstress machine installing incorrect diameter and/or length of screws.

-- Switch between forward and reverse while the machine is running
+- Switch between forward and reverse whilst machine is running.

-- Switch between speeds while the machine is still running, if applicable to the machine
+- Switch between speeds whilst machine is still running.

-- Continue to use the machine if the power cable is damaged
+- Continue to use machine if power cable is damaged.

-- Continue to use the machine if carbon brushes need to be replaced
+- Continue to use machine if carbon brushes need replaced.

 Common ground screw machine problems